-- The maximum spacing for transverse joints is 16 feet 6 inches, placed perpendicular to the centerline of the roadway (See the Standard/Special Plans Book (Standard Plans), Ref.
-8.1) (http://www.roads.nebraska.gov/business-center/design-consultant/stand-specmanual/).

-- 4. If PCC shoulders are built with the mainline they will be tied to the travel lanes and the tie bars will be subsidiary to the concrete pavement.
+- 3. The maximum spacing for transverse joints is 16 feet 6 inches, placed perpendicular to the centerline of the roadway (See Standard Plan 329 in the Standard/Special Plans Book (Standard Plans), Ref.
+8.1) (https://dot.nebraska.gov/business-center/design-consultant/stand-spec-manual/). - 4.
+See Section 2.A.2.a of this chapter for longitudinal joint spacing. - 5.
+If PCC shoulders are built with the mainline, they will be tied to the travel lanes and the tie bars will be subsidiary to the concrete pavement.
 If concrete shoulders are built adjacent to an existing concrete mainline the tie bars will be a separate pay item.
 For additional information see the Standard Plans, Ref.
-8.1.
+8.1, Standard Plan 329.